IP Pool

 spec.selector.priorityspecifies the priority of the IP Pool.
 The larger the number, the higher the priority.
 If the priority is not0, the value should differ.
 The priority helps you to migrate the old IP pool to the new one. -

-If the IP Pool has a scope that matches all projects, namespaces, and guest clusters, it’s called a global IP pool, and only one global IP pool is allowed.
-If there is no IP pool matching the requirements of the LB, the IPAM will allocate an IP address from the global IP pool if it exists.
+An IP pool whose scope matches all projects, namespaces, and guest clusters is referred to as a global IP pool.
+Only one global IP pool is permitted.
+If no IP pool matches the load balancer’s requirements, the IPAM controller automatically allocates an IP address from the global IP pool (if it exists).

 Examples